tomato23d/introduce_readme_file/README_new.md

 # Application Title

-G.
+Developer Guide to Gardener Calendar.

 ## Application Description

-Currently the application provides G.
+Currently the application provides scheduling functionality.

 ## Installation

-The application is (intended to be) available G.
+The application is (intended to be) available via url.

 ## Usage

-The application is intended for G.
+The application is intended for for gardeners and nature lovers trying to organise themself.

 ## License
 GitHubPublicLicence

 ## Future
-G
+search on internet for the plants libraries

 ## How to contribute
-g
+submit the green purpose of additional code

 ## Test program
-Consider if the test program is prepared true
+Consider if the test program is prepared? true